SpeeritX/drone-simulator/README.md

 ### TODO? ###

-* key r should delete the old drone
-* improvement physics
-* converting control from event to functions
-* under the influence of high force, the walls let the objects pass
+* completing the structure created by the Milosz
+* introduction of graphics created by Jedrek